Levon Helm: The Hawks

 By the mid-1960s, songwriter and musician Bob Dylan was interested in performing electric rock music and asked the Hawks to be his backing band.
 Disheartened by fans' negative response to Dylan's new sound, Helm left the group in the autumn of 1965 for what turned out to be a two-year layoff, being replaced by a range of touring drummers (most notably Mickey Jones) and Manuel, who began to double on the instrument.
-He spent time with his family in Arkansas, and undertook sojourns in Los Angeles, where he experimented with LSD and performed with Bobby Keys, and Memphis and New Orleans, where he worked on a nearby oil platform.
+He spent time with his family in Arkansas, but also undertook sojourns to Los Angeles, where he experimented with LSD and performed with Bobby Keys, and to Memphis and New Orleans, where he worked on a nearby oil platform.
 In the autumn of 1967, after what would later be called "the Summer of Love", he returned to the group.

 After the Hawks toured Europe with Dylan, they followed him back to the U.S., remaining under salary, and settled near Dylan's home in Woodstock, New York.
 The Hawks recorded a large number of demonstration and practice tapes in nearby West Saugerties, New York, playing almost daily with Dylan, who had completely withdrawn from public life following a motorcycle accident in July 1966.
 These recordings were widely bootlegged and were partially released officially in 1975 as The Basement Tapes.
 The songs and themes developed during this period played a crucial role in the group's future direction and style.
 The Hawks also began writing their own songs, with Danko and Manuel also sharing writing credits with Dylan on a few songs.